12 ways casual workers can top up their super balance

 Around 2.4 million Australians - 20% of the workforce - are employed on a casual basis.

 The problem is that the $450 compulsory super threshold applies to each employer separately.
-As a result, ASFA estimates that 220,000 women and 145,000 men are collectively missing out on $125 million in super contributions each year.
+As a result, ASFA estimated in 2018 that 220,000 women and 145,000 men are collectively missing out on $125 million in super contributions each year.

 ASFA crunched the numbers to show just how much casual workers can be shortchanged in super.